Oakland A's say team and city officials "far apart" on terms for Coliseum extension

 The A's are hoping their new stadium in Las Vegas will be ready for the 2028 season, but they need a place to play until then.

 The team's pending move to Las Vegas has raised tensions among fans.
-Hundreds of A's supporters calling for Fisher to sell the team gathered in the Coliseum parking lot last week during the team's home opener for a massive tailgate party/protest.
+Hundreds of A's supporters gathered in the Coliseum parking lot last week during the team's home opener for a massive tailgate party/protest, calling for team owner John Fisher to sell the team.

 On Monday at the game against the Boston Red Sox, A's fans talked about their mixed emotions for the team at this juncture.